endojs/endo/packages/marshal/README.md

-This module exports a `makeMarshal()` function, which can be called with two optional callbacks (`convertValToSlot` and `convertSlotToVal`), and returns an object with `serialize` and `unserialize` properties.
+This module exports a `makeMarshal()` function, which can be called with two optional callbacks (`convertValToSlot` and `convertSlotToVal`), and returns an object with `toCapData` and `fromCapData` properties.
 If the callback arguments are omitted, they default to the identity function.

 ```js